By Val Schoger, Photos Courtesy of St. Andrew Bay Resource Management Association (RMA)

 As a waterfront owner, sooner or later the force of nature will be something to reckon with.
-It might look like a pelican that loves to sit on your dock and boat or it might be the next storm that destroys structures or visibly erodes land not protected by vegetation.
+It might be a pelican that loves to sit on your dock or boat or it might be the next storm that destroys structures or visibly erodes land not protected by vegetation.
 The natural force of wind and waves cannot be stopped, just like the erosion to properties that are bare of vegetation.

-Bay County homeowners are becoming aware of their receding landlines and are looking at solutions other than costly and unsightly seawalls and riprap.
+Bay County waterfront homeowners are becoming aware of their receding landlines and that there are other solutions than the construction of costly and unsightly seawalls and addition of riprap.
 According to the Florida Yards and Neighborhoods Handbook (published by the Department of Environmental Protection and the University of Florida), seawalls and riprap can cause erosion to neighboring properties.

-Waterfront owners will find a wealth of information through RMA’s Living Shorelines program where landowners, community volunteers, and RMA partners come together “to provide natural, more effective methods to abate shoreline erosion.”
+Waterfront owners will find a wealth of information through the St. Andrew Bay Resource Management Association‘s Living Shorelines program where landowners, community volunteers, and RMA partners come together “to provide natural, more effective methods to abate shoreline erosion.”
 Local schools are involved and students participate in the “Bay Grasses in Classes” program and actively help with the restoration of natural shoreline vegetation where erosion or other problems are apparent.
 The Living Shorelines project leader is Jonnie Smallman.

-RMA is also the local authority for the Turtle Watch program and ensures the safety of turtle nests on the beach and it also conducts the local seagrass bed monitoring and mapping program.
+RMA is also the local authority for the Turtle Watch program, ensures the safety of turtle nests on the beach and it also conducts the local seagrass bed monitoring and mapping program.
 Another effort is the volunteer-based hatching, raising, and release of scallops into St. Andrews Bay.

 Other industries and groups such as the Port of Panama City, call on RMA for assessment and independent advice in regard to planned projects.
 Data from RMA are used by local, state, and federal agencies to make informed decisions about the management of the aquatic resources of St. Andrews Bay.

 Funding comes from grants, membership dues, and donations.
 RMA’s water quality programs received a huge boost in 2007 when they were given a legislative appropriation from the Northwest Florida Water Management District.
-Alan Bense played a big role in successfully allocating the funds to RMA.
-“The funding was calculated to last us five years but we invested wisely and are frugal and made it last for seven years,” Jim Barkuloo states.
+Panama City businessman and former speaker of the Florida House of Representatives Alan Bense played a big role in successfully allocating the funds to RMA.
+“The funding was calculated to last us five years but we invested wisely and are frugal and made it last for seven years,” Jim Barkuloo remarks.
 “RMA has currently applied for more funding that is needed to ensure the continuation of the monitoring program.”

 Data from 1990 to 2016

-According to the St. Andrew Bay Resource Management Association’s Baywatch Program, the analysis of data collected from 1990 to 2006 indicates and references high turbidity, count of chlorophyll and phosphorus, secchi depth and dissolved oxygen.
-While there are a lot of areas with bad indicators, there are several conclusions that can be made to the improvement of the water quality.
-To stick with the good news, the RMA found several areas to be potentially improving in some parameters, including secchi depth in Upper Watson Bayou, Upper Massalina Bayou, Upper Burnt Mill Creek and Lower Warren Bayou.
+According to the St. Andrew Bay Resource Management Association’s Baywatch Program, the analysis of data collected from 1990 to 2006 indicates and references high turbidity, count of chlorophyll and phosphorus, Secchi depth and dissolved oxygen.
+While is a high number of areas with bad indicators, there are several conclusions that can be made to the improvement of the water quality.
+To stick with the good news, the RMA found several areas to be potentially improving in some parameters, including Secchi depth in Upper Watson Bayou, Upper Massalina Bayou, Upper Burnt Mill Creek, and Lower Warren Bayou.
 Dissolved oxygen levels improved over time in Massalina Bayou and Lower Watson Bayou.
 Nitrogen levels also improved over time in areas of Lake Powell.